jenpennen/jennycho/src/content/work/ecowalk.md

 ### <i class="fa-solid fa-swatchbook"></i> Embrace new challenges.

-During the ten weeks, our team faced an unexpected setback.
-Our team's designer had to leave the internship due to unforeseen circumstances, leaving us uncertain about how to handle the design work. **This marked my first exposure to UI/UX design**, and I took extra time during the internship to learn about best practices in the field.
-Although this wasn't how I had envisioned my summer, I thoroughly enjoyed the experience, and it ignited a passion that shaped the rest of my college years, driving my focus on design and tech-centered products!
+During the ten weeks, my team faced an unexpected setback.
+Our team's designer left the internship due to unforeseen circumstances, leaving us uncertain about how to handle the design work. **This marked my first exposure to UI/UX design**, and I took extra time during the internship to learn about best practices in the field.
+This experience ignited a passion that shaped the rest of my college years, driving my focus on design and tech-centered products!

 ### <i class="fa-solid fa-comments"></i> Communicate consistently with your team.

-One challenge I encountered during this internship was effectively communicating my ideas and work to my team members.
-When we found ourselves facing a tight deadline midway through the internship, we made it a priority to regularly update each other on our progress in both code and design.
+When we found ourselves facing a tight deadline, we made it a priority to regularly update each other on our progress in both code and design.
 This open communication was crucial in bringing EcoWalk to life.
 This experience taught me that **without consistent and clear communication, tasks can stall, and innovative ideas might never come to fruition**.